 But recently, Lisa wrote: “One of my closest and oldest friends, someone I love very much, suffered a massive stroke that has left her hospitalized and her survival, according to the Dr’s, unlikely.
 I’m devastated and frantic because I can’t get information as it develops.
 If I was home, I’d be at her side, but I’m not, because I’m here and I can’t leave.”

 And neither am I, even when I make mistakes.
 And THE MOST EGREGIOUS ERROR I believe I have EVER made in this blog is in a post three months ago, when I celebrated 8.5 years of blogging; it SHOULD have been NINE AND A HALF.
-Which means, it’s now about nine and three-quarters years.
+This means it’s now about nine and three-quarters years.